The G-invariant graph Laplacian: Related work

 We note the work~\cite{ZhangProduct}, which although does not deal with group invariance, makes an important contribution by deriving an algorithm for manifold factorization of product manifolds.
-We can consider the algorithm in~\cite{ZhangProduct} as a form of invariant learning, as the goal of the algorithm there is to learn submanifolds that are independent of the other submanifolds comprising the product, essentially ``ignoring'' parts that are not relevant to the geometry of interest.
-This is somewhat parallel to our goal of eliminating the effect of a group action.
-However, as we later explain, under mild assumptions on the action of the group in our setting, the data manifold admits a local geometry of a product space, but globally may posses a very different structure\footnote{Such manifolds are known as ``fiber bundles''.}.
-In that sense, the setting in~\cite{ZhangProduct} is much more restrictive, as it requires this product structure to hold globally.
+We can consider the algorithm in~\cite{ZhangProduct} as a form of invariant learning, as the goal of the algorithm there is to learn submanifolds that are independent of the other submanifolds comprising the product, and thus, can be used to learn the submanifolds which are generated by the action of the group, and factor them out.
+However, as we later explain, in our setting, any sufficiently small neighborhood of the data manifold~$\man$ is isomorphic to a product of manifolds, but~$\man$ itself need not be a product of manifolds.
+In that sense, the setting in~\cite{ZhangProduct} is much more restrictive.

 Finally, a special attention should be given to~\cite{fan2019unsupervised}.
 Similarly to the works mentioned above, this work also defines a group invariant distance by looking at a single group element that best ``aligns'' a given pair of points.
 In that sense, its approach is fundamentally different from what we propose here.
 Yet, this is the first work we know of that addresses the group invariance problem for arbitrary Lie groups.